St. Paul DUI Conviction Attorney

 Skilled Minneapolis DWI Defense Attorney

-Max A. Keller has more than 15 years of experience protecting the rights of Minneapolis clients charged with drunk driving.
+Max A. Keller has experience protecting the rights of Minneapolis clients charged with drunk driving since 1997.
 Our attorney handles first offenses, second offenses and subsequent offenses.
 A first offense can be charged as a misdemeanor or gross misdemeanor.
 Penalties upon conviction can include jail time.
 A second or subsequent offense can result in a jail sentence of 30 days to seven years, depending on the violation.

 Jail time can result in job loss.
 If you can’t get to work because you are in jail, it is unlikely your employer will hold your job for you or keep the position open for when you return.